 - 4.1.
 Supply Chain maintains an item master, a list of standard Products available for requisitioning from either the MHS warehouse (inventory items) or directly from the Product manufacturer (non-stock items).
 The information listed for each Product minimally includes: - 4.1.1.
 A product description; - 4.1.2.
 A unique MHS item master item number along with a manufacturer number, catalog number or unique identifier from the supplier; - 4.1.3.
 A unit of measure and unit of measure description; - 4.1.4.
-A unit price; - 4.1.5.
-Contract information as applicable; and, - 4.2.
-The MHS item master is maintained by Supply Chain. - 4.3.
-MHS does not permit procurement or use of Products not included in the MHS item master, except where: - 4.3.1.
-The Product is undergoing a trial as described in this policy; or, - 4.3.2.
-The use qualifies as an Emergency Use; or, - 4.3.3.
-The use qualifies as Minimal Use11. - 5.
+A unit price; and - 4.1.5.
+Contract information as applicable - 4.1.6.
+MHS does not permit procurement or use of Products not included in the MHS item master, except where: The Product is undergoing a trial as described in this policy; or, - 4.1.7.
+The use qualifies as an Emergency Use; or, - 4.1.8.
+The use qualifies as Minimal Use.
+10 - 5.
 Standards for Contracting of Products and Services: - 5.1.
 The following apply to all contracts: - 5.1.1.
-If the aggregate price of the contract for Products or Services is less than \$10,000, Supply Chain solicits one written quote. - 5.1.2.
-If the aggregate price of the contract for Products or Services exceeds \$10,000, but is less than or equal to \$50,000, Supply Chain solicits three written quotes. - 5.1.3.
+If the aggregate price of the contract for Products or Services is less than \$10,000, the requesting department solicits one written quote. - 5.1.2.
+If the aggregate price of the contract for Products or Services exceeds \$10,000, but is less than or equal to \$50,000, the requesting department solicits three written quotes. - 5.1.3.
 If the aggregate price of the contract for Products or Services exceeds \$50,000, Supply Chain uses a competitive bid/solicitation. - 5.1.3.1.
-This is a requirement of law (reference Ohio Revised Code, ORC § 307.86 et seq). - 5.1.3.2.
+This is a requirement of law (reference Ohio Revised Code § 307.86 et seq). - 5.1.3.2.
 MHS is permitted to use any competitive bid/solicitation process allowed under Ohio's competitive bidding law including, but not necessarily limited to, competitive sealed proposals and reverse auctions. - 5.1.3.3.
 Certain contracts for Products or Services that exceed \$50,000 may be exempt from competitive bid/solicitation.
 For example, if the Products or Services are available from a GPO or from a State or Federal contract, a competitive bid/solicitation is not required, per applicable annual MHS Board Resolution issued in that regard.
-Determinations on whether an applicable exemption to competitive bid/solicitation applies are made by Supply Chain, with consultation from General Counsel. - 5.2.
-Contracts for Products or Services may not be considered nor entered into without following the above standards nor without the express involvement of Supply Chain and the Legal Department. - 5.3.
-Contracts involving services address pre-determined standards of performance to minimally include: - 5.3.1.
-Periodic business reviews with the Vendor and representatives of the MHS department where services are rendered;
+Determinations on whether an applicable exemption to competitive bid/solicitation applies are made by Supply Chain, with consultation from the Legal Department. - 5.2.
+Contracts for Products or Services may not be considered nor entered into without following the above standards, nor without the express involvement of Supply Chain and the Legal Department. - 5.3.
+Contracts involving Services address pre-determined standards of performance to minimally include: - 5.3.1.
+Periodic business reviews with the Vendor and representatives of the MHS department where services are rendered; - 5.3.2.
+Access to MHS systems and software applications as appropriate and where necessary to the successful delivery of the Services, with routine evaluation of Vendor sales representatives' need to gain, continue or to end access to these systems and software applications; and